Painting Techniques

 A reference guide to common miniature painting techniques

-Miniature painting uses a wide range of techniques, from basic approaches that every beginner learns to advanced methods that create stunning display-quality results.
-This guide covers the most common techniques you'll see tagged on community palettes.
+Miniature painting uses a wide range of techniques, from basic approaches every beginner learns to advanced methods that create display-quality results.
+This guide is a quick reference to the most common ones - several have their own in-depth guide linked below.

-The first step of almost every paint job.
-Base coating means applying a solid, even coat of colour over your primed miniature.
+The first step of almost every paint job: applying a solid, even coat of colour over your primed miniature.
 The goal is full, opaque coverage with no primer showing through.
-Use base paints (high pigment, good coverage) and apply in thin coats rather than one thick coat.
-Two thin coats will always look better than one thick one.
+Use base paints (high pigment, good coverage) in thin coats - two thin coats always look better than one thick one.
+See how to thin your paints.

 Layering

 Layering builds highlights by painting progressively lighter colours onto raised areas while leaving darker colours in the recesses.
 Each layer covers a slightly smaller area than the last, creating a smooth transition from shadow to highlight.
-Use layer paints (thinner than base paints) and keep your coats thin.
-Patience is key — multiple thin layers look far better than rushing.
+Use thinned layer paints and be patient - multiple thin layers beat one rushed one.

-A fast highlighting technique where you load a brush with paint, wipe most of it off on a paper towel, then lightly drag the near-dry brush across raised surfaces.
-The small amount of remaining paint catches on edges and texture, creating quick highlights.
-Excellent for fur, chainmail, stone, and any heavily textured surface.
-Use a dedicated drybrush with stiff, splayed bristles.
+A fast highlighting technique: load a brush, wipe most of the paint off, then drag the near-dry brush across raised surfaces so the remaining paint catches on edges and texture.
+Excellent for fur, chainmail, stone and rust.
+Read the full drybrushing guide.

-Washes (also called shades) are very thin, highly pigmented paints that flow into recesses and panel lines through capillary action.
-Applying a wash over a base coat instantly adds depth and definition by darkening shadows.
-Often called "liquid talent" because a single wash can dramatically improve a model with minimal skill.
-Apply liberally and let it pool in the recesses naturally.
+Washes (shades) are thin, highly pigmented paints that flow into recesses and panel lines, instantly adding depth and definition.
+Often called "liquid talent" because a single wash dramatically improves a model with minimal skill.
+Read the full washes and shades guide.

 Glazing

-Glazing uses extremely thin, transparent layers of paint to subtly shift the colour or tone of what's underneath.
-Unlike a wash, a glaze is applied in a controlled, directional manner rather than flooding recesses.
-Glazes are perfect for smoothing rough transitions between layers, tinting areas with colour (e.g. a red glaze over skin for warmth), or unifying a colour scheme.
-Thin your paint heavily — you should barely see each individual coat.
+Extremely thin, transparent layers that subtly shift the colour or tone of what's underneath.
+Unlike a wash, a glaze is applied in a controlled, directional way.
+Perfect for smoothing transitions, tinting (a red glaze over skin for warmth), or unifying a scheme.
+Thin heavily - you should barely see each coat.

-Contrast paints (Citadel Contrast, Army Painter Speedpaint, Vallejo Xpress Color) are designed to provide a base coat, shade, and highlight in a single application.
-They're translucent and self-shading — thick where they pool in recesses and thin on raised areas.
-Apply over a light primer (white or zenithal) for best results.
-Excellent for speed painting armies or painting organic textures like skin, cloth, and leather.
+Contrast paints (Citadel Contrast, Army Painter Speedpaint, Vallejo Xpress Color) provide a base, shade and highlight in one application.
+They are translucent and self-shading - thick in recesses, thin on raised areas.
+Apply over a light or zenithal primer.
+Excellent for speed-painting armies and organic textures like skin and cloth.

 Stippling

-Stippling is a technique where you dab paint onto the surface using the tip of a brush in a dotting motion rather than brushstrokes.
-This creates a textured, mottled effect that's ideal for rough surfaces, weathering, rust, and organic textures.
-It can also be used to build up smooth blends gradually.
-Use an old brush or a dedicated stippling brush with short, stiff bristles.
+Dabbing paint onto the surface with the tip of the brush in a dotting motion rather than strokes, creating a textured, mottled effect ideal for weathering, rust and organic textures.
+Use an old or dedicated stippling brush.

-A priming technique that pre-establishes light and shadow before you apply any colour.
-Start with a black primer all over, then spray white or grey from above (the "zenith" — where the sun would be).
-This creates a natural gradient from dark undersides to bright tops.
-When you apply thin or translucent paints over a zenithal prime, the underlying values show through, giving instant depth.
-Essential for contrast paint and Slapchop workflows.
+Priming that pre-establishes light and shadow before any colour: black all over, then white or grey sprayed from above.
+Thin or translucent paints over the top let the underlying values show through for instant depth.
+Essential for contrast and slapchop workflows.

 Weathering